top of page

 Platforms such as Waze have turned into powerful advertising tools that display digital "billboards" to users.

-Waze will display a Takeover ad if a person is using Waze to navigate around town and they happen to stop at a red light or at any point during their trip for greater than three seconds.
+Waze will display a Takeover ad if a person is using Waze to navigate around town and they happen to stop at a red light or at any point during their trip for more than three seconds.
 This can be a great way to reach on-the-go travelers stuck in traffic with highly relevant messages.
-The call-to-action options send them to your website, prompts them to redeem an in-store offer, or even give them the option to reroute to your location.
+The call-to-action options can send them to your website, prompt them to redeem an in-store offer, or even give them the option to reroute to your location.

 Waze Banner Ad

-Google Maps and Waze also offer Promoted Pins that show branded icons at a retailer's locations.
+Google Maps and Waze also offer Promoted Pins that show branded icons at retailers' locations.
 This is a more subtle way to drive in-store foot traffic.
 This option is best for retailers that already have broad awareness in their markets.

 We've used vehicle navigation ads in the past to help a burger shop promote their daily specials to frequent fast foodies, a drive-thru coffee stand attract rush hour traffic, and send people in to visit a local gym which was offering free enrollment for a month.